robust-guitar-tabs/robust-guitar-tabs.github.io/README.md

 # README

-Acompanying website for 'Leveraging Electric Guitar Tones and Effects to Improve Robustness in Guitar Tablature Transcription Modeling' paper submitted to DAFx 2024 Late Breaking Results.
+Acompanying website for 'Leveraging Electric Guitar Tones and Effects to Improve Robustness in Guitar Tablature Transcription Modeling' paper accepted to DAFx 2024 Late Breaking Results.

 In construction.